-- Notify the other Party in writing within [specify # of days suggest five business days] days of receiving a Party's appeal; - Allow the non-appealing Parties at least [specify # of days suggest ten business days] days from the date of receipt of the appeal to submit a written statement in support of, or challenging, the outcome;
+- Notify the other Party in writing within 10 business days [specify # of days suggest five business days] days of receiving a Party's appeal; - Allow the non-appealing Parties at least 15 business days [specify # of days suggest ten business days] days from the date of receipt of the appeal to submit a written statement in support of, or challenging, the outcome;

-The appeal Decision-Maker will issue a written decision on whether to grant or deny the appeal, and the rationale for the decision, within [specify # of days - suggest 45 days] business days after the Decision-Maker on appeal receives the response to the appeal or the last day to provide a response.
+The appeal Decision-Maker will issue a written decision on whether to grant or deny the appeal, and the rationale for the decision, within 45 business days after the Decision-Maker on appeal receives the response to the appeal or the last day to provide a response.
 The District will provide the written decision simultaneously to both Parties.